ericwbailey/a11y-syntax-highlighting/README.md

 `forced-colors` is a cross-browser standard derived from the propritary `-ms-high-contrast` declaraction.
 It has a slightly different syntax, but will also honor legacy `-ms-high-contrast` code.

 `-ms-high-contrast` <strong>will not</strong> honor `forced-colors` code.
 The situation is a bit of a mess, honestly.
 You can read more about [the difference between Windows High Contrast Mode and cross-browser Forced Colors mode in this Smashing Magazine article](https://www.smashingmagazine.com/2022/03/windows-high-contrast-colors-mode-css-custom-properties/#high-contrast-mode-forced-colors-mode-and-browser-support).

+### I noticed that the colors in the Forced Color Mode screenshot don't all look like they have high enough contrast?

+This is by design.
+These colors are dynamic, and can be adjusted by the person using the theme to make the experience work for their vision needs.

 ### Something strange is going on with inheriteance, can you help?